Salt and Charcoal New York

 Salt and Charcoal New York: Japanese restaurant in Williamsburg

-After a day of shopping in Bedfort Stuyvesant in Brooklyn there is nothing better than to find a restaurant where you can do shared dining.
-With a beer, a wine or a cocktail.
-So nice!
-We sat down at Salt and Charcoal.
-A Japanese restaurant with sushi, yakatori, tempura and sashimi on the menu.
-And that is just what we felt like.
+After a day of shopping in Bedfort Stuyvesant in Brooklyn There's nothing more fun than finding a restaurant where you can share a variety of appetizers, while enjoying a beer, wine, or cocktail.
+So cozy!
+We settled on Salt and Charcoal, a Japanese restaurant with sushi, yakatori, tempura, and sashimi on the menu.
+And that's just what we were in the mood for.

 More restaurants in New York